Kalpesh-18/Kalpesh-18/README.md

 - 👋 Hi, I’m @Kalpesh-18
 - 👀 I’m interested in Coding my ideas
 - 💻 C, C++, Java, Python and much more will be added to this list.
-- 🌱 I’m currently learning about Web-Devlopement and APIs
+- 🌱 I’m currently learning about Web-Developement and APIs
 - 📫 You can reach me through Twitter or Email - ahirekn19.comp@coep.ac.in

 <!---